awamry/chatting-system-rails/README.md

 ## Summary

 This is just the tip of the iceberg.
-There were tons of challenges and issues that were popping out while implementing the system that mandated changing the structure multiple times in order to achieve the best possible solution.
+There were lots of challenges and issues that were popping out while implementing the system that mandated changing the structure multiple times in order to achieve the best possible solution.
 Nevertheless, there are still lots of improvement areas related to scalability and availability.